 2. Office work

 You can use a computer at home, but that’s optional.
 You can do it with your phone only.
-For the office, a laptop is a perfect choice.
+For the office, laptop support is a perfect choice.

 You don’t need to confine yourself to the phone when you’re in the office.
 You can check your HR software, answer calls with a nice headgear, and have all the information you need in front of you, on 15” of the screen instead of 8”.